-There are a variety of reasons one may come to the probate court on a guardianship matter.
-Some people use guardianship as a way to assure their children attend a particular school district while others use guardianship to assure the most basic needs of their loved ones are met.
+There are a variety of reasons one may come to the probate court on a matter.
+Some people use guardianship as a way to assure their children attend a particular school district while others use to assure the most basic needs of their loved ones are met.
 Generally speaking, a guardian is a person who has legal responsibility for another person and is in charge of his or her well-being.

-- General Guardianship: This type of guardianship does not require parental consent, and any person interested in the welfare of a minor can petition the court for the appointment of a guardian.
+- General Guardianship: This type of does not require parental consent, and any person interested in the welfare of a minor can petition the court for the appointment of a guardian.
 A guardian may be appointed when the parents’ rights are suspended or terminated by a court, divorce or separation, death, mental incompetence, disappearance, or detention.
 A guardian can also be appointed when the parents permit a minor to reside with another person.
 Guardianship could be also be granted when a person who is related to the minor within the first degree through marriage, blood, or adoption petitions to become a guardian.

 - Temporary Guardianship: The courts may appoint a temporary guardian for six months in cases where a minor requires temporary protection.
-This type of guardianship is appropriate when a minor’s well-being is at risk.
-Temporary guardianship results from after hearing testimony at a court hearing.
+This type of is appropriate when a minor’s well-being is at risk.
+Temporary results from after hearing testimony at a court hearing.

 Guardianship matters are highly emotional and the rules surrounding guardianship proceedings can be confusing.
 There are many steps that one has to take, and it is unwise to not have an intelligent and experienced lawyer at your side, fighting for your rights and the well being of others.
-Please do not hesitate to contact Probate and Guardianship Attorney Dean Patrick for a free consultation at (248) 663-2566.
+Please do not hesitate to contact Probate and Guardianship Attorney Dean Patrick for a consultation consultation at (248) 663-2566.

 Learn more by taking a look at our conservatorship page.